kermitt2/entity-fishing/doc/build.rst

 Then install the compiled indexed data:

-#. download the zipped data files corresponding to your environment (warning: total around 10 GB) at the following address:
+#.
+Download the zipped data files corresponding to your environment (warning: total around 10 GB) at the following address:

     **Linux**